Newnan DUI Lawyer – Newnan DUI Attorney

 The Law Office of Richard Lawson is a legal firm dedicated to the defense of those arrested and charged with DUI in Newnan and throughout Georgia.
 Richard Lawson is a former DUI prosecutor with over 25 years' experience in Georgia DUI law.
 Please see his reviews on Avvo, and contact our office for a free, no-obligation consultation.

-If you have been arrested for DUI in Newnan or elsewhere in Coweta County, you should be aware that you only have thirty business days from the date of your arrest to file a request for an Administrative License Suspension hearing or an ignition interlock device.
+If you have been arrested for DUI in Newnan or elsewhere in Coweta County, you should be aware that you only have thirty calendar days from the date of your arrest to file a request for an Administrative License Suspension hearing or an ignition interlock device.
 This step is crucial because it can keep your Georgia driver's license from automatic suspension.
 The State charges a filing fee of $150.
 You (or your Newnan DUI Lawyer) must file this request.

 If you refused the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year with no chance for a restricted permit or early reinstatement.
 Contact the Law Office of Richard Lawson today to speak with a Newnan DUI Attorney on how you can save your Georgia driving privilege!